Hyperspectral photoluminescence and reflectance microscopy of 2D materials: Image analysis

 For photoluminescence experiments, the excitation power varies to a larger degree due to the profile of the laser.
 By taking a reference measurement of the laser intensity on the CCD of the spectrograph (or the PL intensity of a homogeneous test sample), it can nevertheless be accounted for.
 In this case, each row of the acquired data images is divided by the (normalized) intensity of the reference measurement.
-Note that this approach requires that the PL intensity has a linear dependence on excitation power.
-While this holds well e.g. for neutral excitons in TMDs, it might not for the emission of other states, such as from localized defects \cite{Tongay2013} or biexcitons \cite{Ye2018, Chen2018}.
-To study states with a non-linear excitation dependence with the push-broom technique, the intensity in y-direction would need to be homogenized, e.g. by the use of a top-hat beam shaper or by selecting only a small fraction of the line.
+Note that this approach requires that the PL intensity be linearly dependent on the excitation power.
+Although this holds well, for example for neutral excitons in transition metal dichalcogenides (TMDs), it might not for the emission of other states, such as from localized defects \cite{Tongay2013} or biexcitons \cite{Ye2018, Chen2018}.
+To study states with a nonlinear excitation dependence with the push-broom technique, the intensity in the y direction would need to be homogenized, e.g. by the use of a top-hat beam shaper or by selecting only a small fraction of the line.
 In order to stay within reasonable variations of excitation density, we typically truncate the PL images at approximately 50\% of the maximum laser intensity and apply the intensity correction to all images.